 Calcium bentonite clay, particularly green calcium bentonite clay, is also the type that's typically preferred for consumption (in small amounts, of course) when used for detoxification purposes, as it seems to be a bit gentler on the body.

-5 health and beauty benefits of bentonite clay.
+The benefits of bentonite clay.

 Bentonite clay certainly has a history of medicinal uses, along with plenty of anecdotal accounts to suggest that it's effective for external and internal uses.
 But is there proof that it really works?

 While human clinical trials are scarce, a few do exist, along with some impressive lab and animal research.
 It's important to note, however, that many of these findings need to be validated before they can become true recommendations.
-That said, here are some of the most promising benefits of bentonite clay to date:
+That said, here are some of the most promising potential benefits of bentonite clay to date: